Can anything be more corrupting to the health of a congregation than leaders who neglect assembling themselves for unified prayer?

 Regardless of what excuses are given for non-participation in corporate prayer, those six messages are sent to the congregation when leaders are not seen assembling with and participating in unified, persistent, and extraordinary prayer.

-We have researched and written over four hundred accounts of revival, and these phenomenal visitations of the Holy Spirit always began with unified and extraordinary prayer.
-Because of what we have learned about revivals, we must ask the question:
+We have extensively researched and written hundreds of revival accounts, and these visitations of the Holy Spirit consistently began with unified and extraordinary prayer.
+In light of what we have learned about revivals, we must ask the question:

-Are the excuses church leaders have for not unifying in prayer perhaps the greatest barrier to revival the Church is facing?
+Could the excuses church leaders make for not uniting in prayer be the greatest barrier to revival the Church is facing?

 Consideration: Go to your church’s next scheduled prayer gathering (if you even have one).
 Take note of how many pastors, elders, and ministry leaders are present.